What Creditors Cannot Take in Florida

 Wages and Earnings

-The head of household exemption (§ 222.11) protects all wages from garnishment when a person provides more than half the financial support for a child or other dependent.
-If the debtor’s net earnings are $750 or less per week, the protection is complete.
-Above that threshold, wages remain exempt unless the debtor signed a written waiver.
+The head of household exemption protects all wages from garnishment when a person provides more than half the financial support for a child or other dependent.
+The governing statute is § 222.11.
+If the person’s net disposable earnings are $750 or less per week, the protection is absolute.
+Above that threshold, wages remain exempt unless the person signed a written waiver.

 Deposited wages retain their exempt status for six months if traceable to head of household earnings.
 Commingling exempt wages with non-exempt funds in the same account can destroy the exemption by making tracing impossible.
-Maintaining a separate wage account is the most reliable way to preserve the protection.
+Maintaining a separate wage account is the most reliable way to preserve the protection after deposit.

-For debtors who do not qualify as head of household, federal law limits garnishment to 25% of disposable earnings or the amount exceeding 30 times the federal minimum wage, whichever is less.
+For people who do not qualify as head of household, federal law limits garnishment to 25% of disposable earnings or the amount exceeding 30 times the federal minimum wage, whichever is less.

 Retirement Accounts

-Florida provides unlimited creditor protection for retirement accounts under § 222.21.
-The exemption covers ERISA-qualified plans such as 401(k)s, pensions and profit-sharing plans, traditional and Roth IRAs, SEP-IRAs, SIMPLE IRAs, and inherited IRAs.
-There is no dollar cap.
+Florida provides unlimited creditor protection for retirement accounts.
+The exemption under § 222.21 covers ERISA-qualified plans such as 401(k)s, pensions and profit-sharing plans, traditional and Roth IRAs, SEP-IRAs, SIMPLE IRAs, and inherited IRAs.
+There is no dollar cap under Florida law.

 Self-directed IRAs also qualify, provided the account structure complies with IRS requirements.
-Employee stock ownership plans and 529 college savings plans each receive separate statutory protection.
+Employee stock ownership plans and 529 college savings plans each receive separate statutory protection under § 222.22.

 The exemption protects funds while held inside the retirement account.
 Once money is withdrawn or distributed, it loses its protected status and becomes reachable by creditors unless deposited into another exempt form.